 Is There A Way To Automate PDF Remediation?

 PDF accessibility remediation requires manual labor.
 It takes a lot of work in ensuring an accurate tag structure.
-Software like the Adobe Acrobat DC and some of its features can be of great help when starting the process, but only as a start.
-Accessible documents need fixes in the color contrast, reading order, alternative text, as well as both manual and automatic testing to ensure that everything is as per the latest accessibility standards.
+Software like Adobe Acrobat DC and some of its features can be of great help when starting the process, but only as a start.
+Accessible documents need fixes in color contrast, reading order, and alternative text, as well as both manual and automatic testing to ensure that everything is as per the latest accessibility standards.

 Which Formats And PDF Documents Can You Make Accessible?

 The most common formats that you can make accessible include PDF documents, as well as Microsoft Office documents such as Word, Excel, PowerPoint, as well as Publisher.
 Documents provided in their original format offer the fastest and most accurate remediation.

 If your documents are scanned, they are viewed as scanned images and are not accessible.
 There are ways to use some object recognition tools to recognize the text and add a tagging structure.
 However, most of the time, every scanned document will need to be created again from scratch.

 Here are some of the basic steps that are important when remediation is done for document accessibility: